 He also says to beware of being interviewed late on a Friday afternoon.

 “By 2:30 p.m., a great many managers (and their staffers as well) start thinking about their weekend plans and may not be completely focused on the quality of the answers that you provide during your Q&A session.”

 Whatever time you choose, he recommends arriving at least 25 minutes early.
 Arriving extra early may also provide some stress relief if traffic or parking problems occur.

-If you’re unfamiliar with the area you might also want to visit ahead of time so you’re familiar with parking and the correct entrance to use.
+If you’re unfamiliar with the area you might also want to visit ahead of time so you know where to park and the correct entrance to use.

-When you arrive, be sure to be polite and respectful as you wait.
+When you arrive, be polite and respectful as you wait.
 Receptionists are often asked to provide input from their interactions with candidates to the members of the hiring team.